-- How might we harness the power and capabilities of technology and service logic to initiate a behavioral change in consumerism - How might we how can we create a network/ a sustainable shopping environment? - How might we add a social aspect to the practice of buying sustainable?
-HMW exercise was supported by the System Thinking exercise.
+• How might we harness the power and capabilities of technology and service logic to initiate a behavioral change in consumerism - How might we how can we create a network/ a sustainable shopping environment? - How might we add a social aspect to the practice of buying sustainable?
+Engaging in a HMW brainstorm helped me also develop a systems mindset.